ShelbyTV/shelby-player/README.md

 # Shelby Universal Player

-One player to rule the all
+One player to rule them all

 ## Usage
 You need to include jquery and the uniplayer in your client-side code.